Triton Showers

-Triton Showers is a British shower manufacturer based in Warwickshire and is the UK's leading electric shower manufacturer.
+Triton Showers is a British manufacturer of showers based in Warwickshire.

 History

 It was incorporated on 6 May 1975 as Triton (Aquatherm) Limited.
 It became Triton plc on 2 July 1982.
 Under the Companies Act 1985, it re-registered as a public limited company in June 1986.
 The name Triton refers to the Greek god Triton, who was depicted as being half-human and half-fish, and carried a trident.

 Triton Showers received two awards, the "Best of British" and "Best Bathroom Supplier" trophies, at the Daily Express Home and Living Awards in 2017.

+In May 2024 Triton won a King's Award for Enterprise.

+In November 2024, UK rival Kohler Mira won a patent infringement case against Triton parent Norcros, alleging that Triton's DuElec range infringed on a Mira patent.

 Ownership

-It has been owned by Norcros, headquartered in Wilmslow.
-It was bought by Norcros Holdings in September 1987.
+Triton has been owned by Norcros Holdings since September 1987.